2 New Features and Changes

 This device iWARP and RoCEv2 RDMA transports, Priority Flow Control (PFC), and Explicit Congestion Notification (ECN).

-Default page size on Arm platform has changed to 4 KB
+aarch64: Default Page Size on Arm Platform Changed to 4 KB

 Based on UEK R7 implementation, the default page size on the 64-bit Arm platform has changed from 64 KB to 4 KB.
 This new size pairs well with the workloads and memory amounts that exist on the majority of Arm-based systems.
 To use large page sizes efficiently, ensure that you specify the huge pages option, which addresses a greater amount of memory for workloads with large data sets.

-The following software management features and enhancements are introduced in Oracle Linux 9:
+The following features, enhancements, and changes related to the OS and software management are introduced in this Oracle Linux 9 release.

 The updated version includes notable changes such as the following: